 Teknovatøren was founded in 2010 by postgraduate candidate Christian Guttormsen.
 He established the first board of directors, consisting of five master students from the ESST and TIK programs.
-In 2011, Teknovatøren published what would be the first semi-scientific journal of science, innovation and technology studies at the University of Oslo.
+In 2011, Teknovatøren published what would be the first popular-scientific journal of science, innovation and technology studies at the University of Oslo.
 The magazine is supported by the Centre for Technology, Innovation and Culture (TIK), and is largely produced by the graduate students at the centre.
-The faculty are highly supportive of the publication and it has become a unifying link between students and faculty members.
+The faculty is highly supportive of the publication and it has become a unifying link between students and faculty members.

 Teknovatøren seeks to be a forum for Science, Technology and Innovation studies, and to increase public knowledge of these diverse fields of studies.
 Teknovatøren also acts as an important portal for students to exhibit and practice journalistic writing – a style of writing that is scarce in academia.